SMS Documentation

 Resend an unsent SMS

-This API endpoint is used to resend an unsent SMS (only if the message has an error status).
+This endpoint allows you to resend a previously unsent SMS, only if the message is currently in an error status.

 Endpoint: